Electronics notes/802.11 (WiFi)

 Encryption (and authentication)

-Broadly, the encryption options are:
+Broadly, the on-the-air encryption options are:

 • None (no access control, unencrypted traffic)